 In 1820, John Rose marries Annie, a fiery English girl who was raised in Saint Domingue by a creole nanny after the death of her parents from yellow fever.
 It is said that this is where Annie learnt the black arts, which she later used to help murder her husband John and become the mistress of the property–the infamous White Witch of Rose Hall.
 She later murdered her subsequent two husbands and countless slave lovers, but as fate would have it, she was eventually killed by a slave lover named Takoo.
 Whether or not the story is fact or fictionalized, you be the judge but Rose Hall certainly made for an interesting stop.

-Located off A1, the main north coast highway in western Jamaica, Rose Hall is pretty easy to locate.
+The Rose Hall Great House is located in Montego Bay, just off the A1 main road on Jamaica’s northwestern coast.
 If you’re driving, there’s a security guard by the entrance who’ll take your name and enquire your purpose before letting you onto the property.
-Parking spaces are few.
+Parking spaces were few.